gkotian/gkotian.github.io/travels/_posts/2010-05-22-el-panecillo-mitad-del-mundo.md

 title: El Panecillo & Mitad del Mundo
 categories:
 - Ecuador
-excerpt: El Panecillo is a small bread-shaped hill on which stands the gigantic statue of The Virgin Mary overlooking Quito, and supposedly protecting it from the volcanoes.
-Besides being an enormous structure, it is probably the only place where the Madonna is depicted in a dancing pose, and where she has wings.
 ---

 El Panecillo is a small bread-shaped hill on which stands the gigantic statue of